checkSchema()

 While this works fine, it's only possible to set a single custom validator/sanitizer when using schemas.
 The reason for this is simple: objects in JavaScript cannot have duplicated keys (well, they can, but only the last one will apply).

-For this reason, it's possible to use multiple custom validators/sanitizers in checkSchema()
+For this reason, it's possible to use multiple custom validators/sanitizers in checkSchema() by

 setting in the field schema a key which isn't any of the built-in validators,